Well, when we were last together, ladies and gentlemen, I was sharing with you a confounding computer problem.

 I was in error.

-What he was saying was if Congress doesn't like this, they can write a law legalizing marijuana use for medical purposes.
+What he was saying was, if Congress doesn't like this, they can write a law legalizing marijuana use for medical purposes.

-So that's that's his suggested remedy.
+So that's his suggested remedy.

-So anyway, that's uh that's that.
+So anyway, that's that.

 Senator Joe Biden.

-Joe Biden, uh, according to the AP, a leading Senate Democrat, said Sunday the United States needs to move towards shutting down the military prison camp at Guantanamo Bay.
+Joe Biden, according to the AP, a leading Senate Democrat, said Sunday the United States needs to move towards shutting down the military prison camp at Guantanamo Bay.

 He was on Sundays this week with George Stephanopoulos and said this.